b2bvic/vvr-portfolio/content/pages/blog/how-to-move-passed-your-past.md

 ---
 type: PostLayout
-title: 'How to move PASSED your PAST'
+title: "How to move PASSED your PAST"
 colors: colors-a
-date: '2024-03-20'
+date: "2024-03-20"
 excerpt: >-
   tags:: #🤝...
 featuredImage:
   type: ImageBlock
   url: /images/blog-placeholder.jpg
   altText: Personal insights and reflections
-metaTitle: 'How to move PASSED your PAST'
+metaTitle: "How to move PASSED your PAST"
-metaDescription: 'tags:: #🤝...'
+metaDescription: "tags:: #🤝..."
 ---
 tags:: #🤝

 _Looking back on your past can be difficult at times.
 Moments of pain, joy, embarrassment, grief, and love, all of it culminating into the person you are._